madnuttah/unbound-docker/doc/DETAILS.md

 # Known Issues

 - The OpenSSL build environment needs my attention.
 Until the issues are fixed, OpenSSL will be installed instead of compiled via workflow as it was before version 1.19.1-0.
 I'm sorry for the inconvenience.

-- The Hardened Runner is causing issues while building, I ran an audit and try to set the endpoints once again.
-Until I know all egress connections, they'll just audit.

 # Troubleshooting